MicrosoftDocs/VBA-Docs/access/Concepts/Structured-Query-Language/group-by-clause-microsoft-access-sql.md

 ms.date: 06/08/2017
 ---

-# GROUP BY Clause (Microsoft Access SQL)
+# GROUP BY clause (Microsoft Access SQL)

 **Applies to:** Access 2013 | Access 2016

 Combines records with identical values in the specified field list into a single record.
-A summary value is created for each record if you include an [SQL aggregate function](https://msdn.microsoft.com/library/8866cd71-0216-25b4-6a6a-02cb7acad9a2%28Office.15%29.aspx), such as  **Sum** or **Count**, in the[SELECT](https://msdn.microsoft.com/library/a5c9da94-5f9e-0fc0-767a-4117f38a5ef3%28Office.15%29.aspx) statement.
+A summary value is created for each record if you include an [SQL aggregate function](https://msdn.microsoft.com/library/8866cd71-0216-25b4-6a6a-02cb7acad9a2%28Office.15%29.aspx), such as **Sum** or **Count**, in the [SELECT](https://msdn.microsoft.com/library/a5c9da94-5f9e-0fc0-767a-4117f38a5ef3%28Office.15%29.aspx) statement.

 ## Syntax
-<a name="sectionSection0"> </a>

 SELECT  _fieldlist_ FROM _table_ WHERE _criteria_ [GROUP BY _groupfieldlist_ ]